-In order to carry out effective, concise and consistent communication, the Lead beneficiary and the beneficiaries must plan the communication and promotion activities from the stage of drafting the Application and should plan these activities and specify them in the Full Application Form's annex "Information and Communication Plan".
+In order to carry out effective, concise and consistent communication, the Lead beneficiary and the beneficiaries must plan the communication and promotion activities from the stage of drafting the Application and should plan these activities and specify them in the full project application 's annex 4 "Information and Communication Plan".
 The template of Information and Communication Plan is downloadable from programme website www.estoniarussia.ee.
-The budget for information and communication related activities should be considered.
+The sufficient budget for information and communication related activities should be considered.